 Not too long ago, expats working abroad were bound to much longer contracts.
 Today, as the world becomes more accessible and short-term projects become more in demand, companies are deploying people for shorter periods.
 The growth of facilities such as the Cape Town International Convention Centre has also given rise to an increase in corporate travel within major centres in Southern Africa.

 What makes aparthotels the ideal solution for the corporate travel market is the convenience factor that lock-up-and-go apartments have to offer, as well as the serviced approach that provides a full suite of amenities both in the apartment itself and within the complex.
-A prime example of this is The Verge – Totalstay’s flagship aparthotel in Sea Point.
-The Verge offers a range of apartments that include one and two bedroom units, along with WiFi, fully equipped self-catering kitchen, security, housekeeping from Monday to Friday, and concierge.
+A prime example of this is The Verge – Totalstay’s flagship aparthotel in Sea Point, or Latitude Aparthotel our newest offering.
+These aparthotels offer a range of apartments that include one, two and three bedroom units, along with WiFi, fully equipped self-catering kitchen, security, daily housekeeping and 24 hour concierge.

 For companies, it makes financial sense to send employees to a well-priced, fully serviced aparthotel that are ideal for short-term assignments within Southern Africa.
 The growing need for accommodation that is comfortable, convenient and less restrictive is something that traditional hotels are slowly noticing, too.

-For savvy property developers wanting to take advantage of the current growth in aparthotels, there are without a doubt a number of opportunities to explore.
-We’re looking forward to watching this space to see how aparthotels in South Africa continue to rise.
+For savvy property developers wanting to take advantage of the current growth in aparthotels, there are without a doubt a number of opportunities to explore, contact us to see how we can assist you!